 Working together, we will keep each other safe.
-Our notaries will wear masks while providing notarizations and we ask that our clients do the same.
-Likewise, we ask that you reschedule service if you are experiencing cold or flu-like symptoms.
+Our notaries may wear masks while providing notarizations.
+We ask that you reschedule service if you are experiencing cold or flu-like symptoms.

 Around the Clock Notary, LLC is a mobile notary service.
 For more than 10 years, we have served as the “go to” Ashburn Notary.
 Our notaries have a wealth of knowledge and can notarize a variety of documents.
 From executing your loan documents to serving as the as the Authorized Representative for your Form I-9 we make sure your important and often time sensitive documents are completed accurately and efficiently.
 Our notaries are members of the National Notary Association and our Signing Agents have been certified and background screened by the National Notary Association.